tng-coop/traffic/README.md

 This will open a window showing a 10x10 town.
-Roads are displayed using gray rectangles with dashed lane markings and each intersection has a traffic signal that toggles between red and green.
+Roads are displayed using gray rectangles with dashed lane markings and each intersection has a traffic signal that follows a simple cycle: two simulation steps of red followed by two steps of green.
 Twenty vehicles are created with random start and goal positions and move along their planned routes in real time, waiting at red lights.

 ## Using the library